eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/032-reference/032-preferences/032-debug/000-index.md

 Default Settings

- * PHP Debugger - Select which debugger will be used by default.
- * Server - Choose which server the debugger will use by default.
+ * PHP Server - Choose which server the debugger will use by default.
 Click the "PHP Servers" category to be taken to the PHP Servers management page.
 For more on this, see [PHP Servers.](../../../032-reference/032-preferences/080-php_servers.md)
  * PHP Executable - Choose the required default PHP version.
 Click the "PHP Executables" category to be taken to the PHP Executables management page.
 For more on this, see [PHP Executables.](../../../032-reference/032-preferences/056-php_executables/000-index.md)

 Encoding Settings